antmicro/kenning-pipeline-manager/docs/source/frontend-features.md

 ![Settings tab](img/settings-tab.png)

 On the upper right corner of {{project}} window there is a gear icon toggling settings tab.
-In the tab following options can be found:
+In the tab the following options can be found:
 * `Connection style` - Switch the style of the connection between `orthogonal` and `curved`
 * `AutoLayout algorithm` - Choose the algorithm for automatic node placement.
 Autolayout algorithm is triggered in the following situations:
   * When loading the dataflow autolayout is used to place nodes without the `position` parameter set.
 Dataflow load can be triggered either via external application or